Welcome to our site and welcome to the world of "visual practitioning".

 Visual Practitioners are scattered throughout the globe and our numbers are surely in the 1000s, perhaps tens of thousands, depending on how one defines the term.

 The International Forum of Visual Practitioners (IFVP) has its roots in the San Francisco Bay Area, as this area was a nexus point in the 70s for the development of the facilitation field and its graphic facilitation offshoot.
-The IFVP and its yearly conference generally draws a core group of 75-100 members (and growing!).
+The IFVP and its yearly conference generally draws a core group of over 100 members (and growing!).

 Each year our ranks grow, as folks working in relative isolation discover one another and join together (via the internet and via the yearly conference).
 Organizers feel a "hundredth monkey" or a critical mass phenomenon is underway … as more and more people are turned onto the graphic way of working and the popularity and familiarity of the field grows.